-You can buy 1L mineral water at teahouses along the trail.
+You can buy 1ltr of mineral water at teahouses along the trail.
 The prices of mineral water increase with the elevation.
 You may need to pay somewhere between NPR 100-NPR 170 per bottle.

 However, make sure not to leave the bottles on the trail.
-Instead, only dump it on the garbage bins of teahouses.
+Instead, only dump it in the garbage bins of teahouses.

 You might think they might be expensive and unnecessary expenses, but a guide and porter are quite affordable during trekking.